 [IBM][CLI Driver] SQL1031N The database directory cannot be found on the indicated file system.
 SQLSTATE=58031

-IBM's support site says this problem is usually caused when connecting to mainframe DB2 from IBM Data Server Driver, even though DB2 Connect license file exists in the license directory of the install path.
-This error also could mean the system database directory or local database directory could not be found, or the database has not been created or it was not cataloged correctly.
+IBM's support site says this problem is usually caused when connecting to mainframe DB2 from IBM Data Server Driver, even though DB2 Connect license file exists in the license directory of the installation path.
+This error also could mean the system database directory or local database directory could not be found, or the database has not been created, or it was not cataloged correctly.
 It is also possible, but rare, that your installation of IBM data server was corrupted.

 We recommend first trying the resolution from IBM in this document: http://www-01.ibm.com/support/docview.wss?uid=swg21635635